 • Raspberry Pi OS

-Note: Debian and Mint users should select Ubuntu.
+Note.
+Debian and Mint users should select Ubuntu.
 CentOS users can select Fedora.
-You can find your architecture version by entering “-m” or “arch” in the Linux terminal.
+You can find your architecture version by entering “uname -m” or “arch” in the Linux terminal.
 Most newer gen systems run a 64-bit OS.

-2. Install ExpressVPN Using GUI / Command Line / OpenVPN Client / Browser Extension
+3. Install ExpressVPN Using the GUI and Command Line

-Now that you have downloaded the installer on your device, there are only a few more steps required to install ExpressVPN.
-Go to the terminal and enter this command:
+Now that you’ve downloaded the installer on your device, there are only a few more steps required to install ExpressVPN.
+You can either navigate to your downloads folder using the GUI or run the terminal and enter this command:

 cd ~/Downloads/

 You can install ExpressVPN using the GUI (Graphical User Interface).
 Just right-click the downloaded installer.
 Choose Open with Other Application > Software Install > Select.
-The next steps include clicking the Install button, entering your password, and choosing Authenticate.
+The next steps include clicking the Install button, entering your Linux system password, and choosing Authenticate.
+Once your password is authenticated, it will start the installation.

 When the installation is complete, go to the terminal and run this command: